5 Facts Why Are G Wagons So Expensive In Mercedes

 If you want the peasant model, the G 550, it starts at a lowly $122,000, a base price of an SUV of 122 grand.
 That is incredibly expensive.
 Step up to the G 63, and you get a better engine, a 5.5 liter twin-turbocharged V8 making 563 horsepower.
 It can do 60 miles an hour in under 5 seconds!

-If you want to spend a ridiculous amount of money, opt for the G 65.
+If you want to spend a ridiculous amount, opt for the G 65.
 It’s got the turbo v12 that makes 738 feet of torque.
 It also starts at $220,000.

 Why would you buy a G wagon?